meaxsom/cc-51-forward-proxy-java/README.md

 ```

 ## Notes
-- Wanted to use a dev container envornment for development but found is slow
+- Wanted to use a dev container enviornment for development but found is slow